 Shrinking Humanitarian Space in the Global South and in Europe

 The internationally much-debated issue of shrinking humanitarian space is considered a fundamental challenge for humanitarian aid and its principles.
 So far, however, this debate is mainly concerned with the countries of the Global South.

-The aim of this pro-ject is to examine the specific challenges and parallels of increasingly limited spaces for principled humanitarian action in the countries of the North and the South, with con-crete practical examples.
-In the context of asylum and migration policies, including sea rescue, anti-terrorism legislation and localization, the topic will be examined and op-tions for action will be discussed.
+The aim of this project is to examine the specific challenges and parallels of increasingly limited spaces for principled humanitarian action in the countries of the North and the South, with con-crete practical examples.
+In the context of asylum and migration policies, including sea rescue, anti-terrorism legislation and localisation, the topic will be examined and options for action will be discussed.